Skip to main content

 Dr. Austin Pounder

-Dr. Pounder is an Alberta Innovates funded Postdoctoral Fellow working with Faculty Advisors Dr. Stacey D. Wetmore and Dr. Jean-Denys Hamel.
+Dr. Pounder is an Alberta Innovates funded Postdoctoral Fellow in the Department of Chemistry & Biochemistry working with faculty supervisors, Dr. Stacey Wetmore and Dr. Jean-Denys Hamel.
 Dr. Pounder's research interests include: Computational (bio)organic chemistry.

 Dr. Parth Rathee